D4niel0s/Max-Min-Heap-implementation/README.md

 # Max-Min-Heap-implementation
-This sub-project is a max-min heap implementation in Java. \
+This mini-project is a max-min heap implementation in Java. \
 Written as an exercise in the data structures (20407) course in the open university.